Linking

 the links from the selected items.

-To put the toggle on the command bar, just go into Menu | Preferences | Commands/Functions and change one of the CommandBarViewButton# preferences to use: Ts – Toggle Display of Subordinates and you will then see the [S] icon with a red X through it – that toggles the display of subordinates on and off.
+To put the toggle on the command bar, just go into Menu | Preferences | Commands/Functions and change one of the CommandBarViewButton# preferences to use: Ts – Toggle Display of Subordinates and you will then see the [S] icon with a red X through it – that toggles the display of subordinate events on and off.